Since DC's New 52 reboot, Batman has taken an even more prominent role in the DC Universe. He is currently starring in six titles:

 Despite fiscal security, happiness eluded Bruce.
 Young Bruce was comforted by Dr. Leslie Thompkins, who helped him to mourn his parents and find a purpose in life.
 At age fourteen, Bruce started a twelve year walkabout around the world seeking experts in many fields, training himself mentally and physically.
 From an academic standpoint, he studied at Cambridge in England, the Sorbonne in France, and other famous European universities.
 A Frenchman named Henri Ducard taught him man-hunting, a ninja named Kirigi taught him stealth, an African bushman trained him in the art of the hunt, and Nepalese monks taught him healing.

 Bruce returned to Gotham City, where he became a vigilante.
 But despite all his honed skills, he knew something was missing.
-Bruce believed criminals to be a "superstitious and cowardly lot," and in order to rid Gotham of evil, he needed to reinvent himself to become a terrifying symbol that would strike fear in to the hearts of criminals.
+Bruce believed criminals to be a "superstitious and cowardly lot," and in order to rid Gotham of evil, he needed to reinvent himself to become a terrifying symbol that would strike fear into the hearts of criminals.
 While in his father's study, a large bat crashed through the window.
 Bruce saw this as an omen and recalled his fear of bats as a child.
 This would be his symbol; the Bat would strike terror into the Gotham underworld.
-Using his vast wealth, Bruce designed a costume and state of the art equipment, thus beginning a difficult double life: By day, he would be the billionaire playboy and businessman, Bruce Wayne and by night, he was The Batman.
+Using his vast wealth, Bruce designed a costume and state of the art equipment, thus beginning a difficult double life: by day, he would be the billionaire playboy and businessman, Bruce Wayne, and by night, he was The Batman.

 Batman, one of the most influential comic book characters to be penned, was created by artist Bob Kane and writer Bill Finger, though Kane, who designed the character, often receives credit as the sole creator.
 After the success of Superman in early 1939, DC comics started requesting more superheroes for its titles.
 Bob Kane had an idea for a character called "Bat-Man."
 There is a large controversy that suggests Kane came up with a "Birdman" and Finger is the one who actually suggested the name "Bat-man."
-The character's alter-ego's name was influenced by the names of the Scottish patriot Robert the Bruce and revolutionary U.S. Brigadier General Mad Anthony Wayne (who in the comics is an ancestor of Bruce).
-For the character's costume, Kane drew inspiration from a flying device designed by Leonardo da Vinci: the ornithoper, a glider that had bat like wings.
+The character's alter-ego's name was influenced by the names of the Scottish patriot Robert the Bruce and revolutionary U.S. Brigadier General Mad Anthony Wayne (who, in the comics, is an ancestor of Bruce).
+For the character's costume, Kane drew inspiration from a flying device designed by Leonardo da Vinci: the ornithopter, a glider that had bat like wings.